 Impel Pharmaceuticals to Participate in Upcoming Investor Conferences in March

-/EIN News/ -- SEATTLE, March 03, 2023 (GLOBE NEWSWIRE) -- Impel Pharmaceuticals Inc. (NASDAQ: IMPL), a commercial-stage pharmaceutical company developing transformative therapies for people suffering from diseases with high unmet medical needs, today announced that the Company will participate in two upcoming investor conferences in March:
+SEATTLE, March 03, 2023 (GLOBE NEWSWIRE) -- Impel Pharmaceuticals Inc. IMPL, a commercial-stage pharmaceutical company developing transformative therapies for people suffering from diseases with high unmet medical needs, today announced that the Company will participate in two upcoming investor conferences in March:

 - 43rd Annual TD Cowen Health Care Conference: Adrian Adams, Chairman and Chief Executive Officer, will participate in a fireside chat on Wednesday, March 8, 2023 at 11:10 a.m.
 ET in Boston, MA.